DynamicApis/SOS/README.md

 An error code that may help provide specific context around a status code response received by a developer.

 ##### <a name="resources"></a>Resources
-A logical group of endpoints that represent or speak to the same aggregate root or root resource.
+A logical group of endpoints that represent a single resource and all endpoints that interact with said resource.

 ##### <a name="resources_baseUri"></a>Resoures.BaseUri
 The base uri for which all endpoints will start with.
-This is the uri for the aggregate root or root resource.
-This should be a relative uri pointing to the aggregate root (or root resource).
+This is the relative uri for the resource that is being interacted with.

 ##### <a name="resources_httpMethods"></a>Resources.HttpMethods
 An array of HttpMethod objects that represent all of the endpoints for said resource.

 ##### <a name="resources_httpMethods_fullUri"></a>Resources.HttpMethods.FullUri
 The uri for the HttpMethod with all query string values included.
-This should always be relative and should start with the aggregate root (or root resource) contained on the parent [Resource](#resource).
+This should always be relative and should start with the same value contained on the parent [Resource](#resource).

 ##### <a name="resources_httpMethods_verb"></a>Resources.HttpMethods.Verb
 The http verb (or http method) that is associated to the endpoint uri for which this HttpMethod should be invoked.